 - 67. This study resulted in the passage of the California Desert Protection Act ("CDPA") in October 1994.
-145 The act designated 69 wilderness areas which, subject to valid existing mining rights, would be protected as components of the National Wilderness Preservation System.
-146 Indian Pass and Picacho Peak were included in the designated wilderness areas.
-147 - 68.
+The act designated 69 wilderness areas which, subject to valid existing mining rights, would be protected as components of the National Wilderness Preservation System.
+Indian Pass and Picacho Peak were included in the designated wilderness areas.
+In Indian Pass and Picacho Peak were included in the - 68.
 With the designation of the protected areas, Congress made clear that although the land within the wilderness area would be protected, areas immediately adjacent to such wilderness would not be withdrawn from development.
-148 The CDPA includes a provision that establishes "no buffer zones."
-149 In other words, the Act did not create protective perimeters around any wilderness area, so that non-wilderness activity can be seen and heard from protected areas and such activities would not be precluded up to the boundary with the wilderness area, 150 though they still would be subject to any other regulation, if any, "flowing ... from the application of other law."
-151
+The CDPA includes a provision that establishes "no buffer zones."
+In other words, the Act did not create protective perimeters around any wilderness area, so that non-wilderness activity can be seen and heard from protected areas and such activities would not be precluded up to the boundary with the wilderness area, though they still would be subject to any other regulation, if any, "flowing ... from the application of other law."

-143 BLM Draft Wilderness Inventory Phase: Descriptive Narratives - California DESERT CONSERVATION AREA 180-81 (Nov.
+143 BLM Draft Wilderness Inventory Phase: Descriptive Narratives - California Desert Conservation Area 180-81 (Nov.
 1, 1978) [Ex.
 11].